DaveEveritt/socket-chat-example/README.md

 # A socket.io chat example

-Taken from [Get Started: Chat application](https://socket.io/get-started/chat/) on the socket.io website ([original code](https://github.com/socketio/chat-example.git)).
+Taken from [Get Started: Chat application](https://socket.io/get-started/chat/) on the socket.io website.

 The original tutorial used JQuery, this is rewritten to use pure JavaScript.

+Also, set up a public folder to serve the static CSS and JS files, cleaned up znd commented CSS.

 ## Notes